Composable Schemas (Preview)

 relation with those names, your schema can't be compiled.

-We have also reserved some keywords for future use, such as and
+We have also reserved some keywords for future use, such as and, or, and not.

 Import Statements